Letter to A Survivor of A Recent Trauma

 The specifics of the event (how long it took, was it once or repeated, were you alone, was it accidental or was there intentional harm, etc.), and

-The response and support of the environment.
+The response and level of support of the environment.

 Within these three categories, there might have been elements that contributed to the traumatization.
 These are vulnerability factors, such as being of a young age.
 There were also, quite likely, elements that helped.
 These are resiliency or resource factors.
 They are the elements that helped you make it through.
 Without minimizing the level of hurt, damage, devastation, and traumatization at all, it is very worthwhile to take good note of, and treasure, the resources that helped you during and / or after the event(s).
 That in itself can help mitigate the negative effects.